Loading...

 When considering which MBA application round to apply in, follow this three-step approach:

-1. Apply early if you can, particularly if you are from a competitive segment of the applicant pool (e.g. lower GMAT score or a more traditional MBA background), want a scholarship, or are an international student.
+1. Apply as early as possible.
+This is particularly important if you are from a competitive segment of the applicant pool (e.g. lower GMAT score or a more traditional MBA background), want a scholarship, or are an international student.

 2. Consider applying to all your target schools in the same round.
-By getting all your offers around the same time, you put yourself in a stronger position to make decisions and even negotiate financial aid packages.
+By getting all of your offers around the same time, you put yourself in a stronger position to make the best decision and even negotiate financial aid packages.

 3. Don’t rush.
+While you should aim to apply early, that doesn’t mean you should sacrifice the quality of your application.
 Whether you’re applying in the first round or the last, an MBA admissions team will be able to spot a hastily-put-together application.
 Make sure your application does you and your experience justice.